logopolop/RapidQuizz/privacy.md

 We are not collecting any of your data.
 And we'll never do.

-We do not ask for special permissions either on your device.
+We do not ask for special permissions on your device either.